Androz2091/k8s-infrastructure/README.md

 * PostgreSQL
 * PgAdmin4

-### Namespace Managed

-This namespace is for all the services hosted for my customers (mainly Discord bots but also websites, APIs, etc.).

 ### Namespace Pro

 This namespace is for all the services hosted for me as a freelancer.